Ariston-Lan/General_Coding_Growth/README.md

+# DISCLAIMER
+This repo is no longer being updated, hence the legacy add on to its name.
+It was originally a giant amalgamtion of coding projects and notes that I would do daily in order to become better at coding and programming in general.
+However, I didn't know how to use git when I started this repo and so I would only submit work by dragging files manually into the repo.
+Now that I (somewhat) can use git to upload files, I decided to start fresh.
+All my new daily growth work will go into the repo aristotle_codez.
+Still, enjoy looking through some of my things if you're here!

 # General_Coding_Growth
 This is my first ever long term project, I am learning python for the first time and I often hear the best way to learn is by building and messing up which teaches you how to build better.
 So I am documenting my growth and the development of this project which is meant to eventually be a working task manager.